lewishowles/sketch-replace-colour/readme.md

 ## Installation

-1. Download and unzip Sketch Bound with Box.
+1. Download and unzip Sketch Replace Colour.
 2. Double click `ReplaceColour.sketchplugin` for auto installation.

 *or*